 "Fake news" is "fabricated information that mimics news media content in form but not in organizational process or intent.
 Fake-news outlets, in turn, lack the news media's editorial norms and processes for ensuring the accuracy and credibility of information.
 Fake news overlaps with other information disorders, such as misinformation (false or misleading information) and disinformation (false information that is purposely spread to deceive people)."
 [David M. J. Lazer, et al., "The Science of Fake News," Science 09 Mar 2018: Vol. 359, Issue 6380, pp. 1094-1096.].

-If you wish to use or adapt any or all of the content of this Guide go to https://olinuris.library.cornell.edu/services/research/guides/use to review our use permission and our Creative Commons license.
+If you wish to use or adapt any or all of the content of this Guide, go to our Research Guides Use Conditions page to review our use permissions and our Creative Commons license.

 For more information, contact Michael Engle, moe1 at cornell.edu.